Skip to main content

 Arriving yachts that are here on a temporary basis may qualify to be entered on a C4G/Temporary Import Entry.

-In 2020 under COVID-19 restrictions many vessels were unable to depart New Zealand before the expiration of their TIEs (Temporary Import Entry).
+In 2020, under COVID-19 restrictions, many vessels were unable to depart New Zealand before the expiration of their TIEs.
 The decision was made for Customs to give a blanket extension to all affected by TIEs to stay in New Zealand.

 Yacht owners must continue to abide by the conditions set out in their C4G.
 Any breach of these conditions will invalidate the C4G and therefore this further extension.

-If you are intending to sell your vessel while it is under a C4G/TIE, permission must first be given by Customs.
-If you have any questions or require clarification, please email service.delivery@customs.govt.nz.
+If you are intending to sell your vessel while it is under a C4G/TIE, Customs must give permission first.
+If you have any questions or require clarification, email service.delivery@customs.govt.nz.

-If you have any questions about the departure process for leaving New Zealand, visit the Leaving New Zealand section below.
+If you have any questions about the departure process for leaving New Zealand, read the Leaving New Zealand section below.

 Leaving New Zealand